Ruadhri17/meta-tedge/README.md

 # meta-tedge

-This meta layer contains all the recipes needed to build [thin-edge.io](https://thin-edge.io) into [Yocto](https://www.yoctoproject.org) image.
+This meta layer contains all the recipes needed to build [thin-edge.io](https://thin-edge.io) into a [Yocto](https://www.yoctoproject.org) image.

 ## How to start